valekfrantisek/DigitalReligion-Ugarit/README.md

 # DigitalReligion-Ugarit
-This is a repository for DH research of rleigion at Ugarit
+This is a repository for DH research of religion at Ugarit.

 ## Projects